Natasha-Vij/Natasha-Vij.github.io/README.md

 On this page, you can learn more about the projects I have completed.

+## COVID-19 Dashboard

+The novel Coronavirus (COVID-19) is a highly infectious disease that has affected virtually every nation in the world.
+News first broke about this virus that started in Wuhan, China at the end of 2019.
+This disease continuous to run rampant throughout the world almost half-way through 2021, with new variants emerging regularly.

+The purpose of this project is to visualize which countries are leading in both disease transmission and vaccine administration.
+This project was created to observe trends that identifies how nations across the world are handling the COVID-19 pandemic.
+Some of the factors that this project will address include the number of new cases, testing, hospitalization admissions, deaths, and vaccine administration.
+This project will categorize visualizations based on date, nation, and continent.
 [Click here to learn more about this project!](Natasha-Vij.github.io/Website/index.html)

 ## Analysis of Military, Education, and Healthcare Spending